-Many Franklin, MA homeowners are very surprised when they get their laboratory water test results back and see they have arsenic in their water.
-Activities that could have left arsenic residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
+Activities that could have left residuals include apple orchard spraying, coal ash disposal, and use of some pressure treated wood.
 However, arsenic in water also occurs naturally and is a colorless, tasteless, and odorless contaminant.
-While there are associated serious health threats with ingestion, there are effective removal methods for arsenic in well water.
-For detail on potential health affects, see the link at: http://www.who.int/mediacentre/factsheets/fs372/en/
+While there are associated serious health threats with ingestion, there are effective removal methods.
+For detail on potential health affects, see the link at: http://www.who.int/media.

-Arsenic III and Arsenic V are the two primary forms of arsenic in water.
-Many Arsenic removal media have a low capacity for removing Arsenic III from the water, therefore, converting it to Arsenic V for removal is a common approach.
-Determining the ratio of Arsenic III versus Arsenic V in the water is, therefore, critical.
+AS III and AS V are the two primary forms of arsenic in water.
+Many removal media have a low capacity for removing AS III from the water, therefore, converting it to AS V for removal is a common approach.
+Determining the ratio of AS III versus AS V in the water is, therefore, critical.
 This will allow the design and implementation of a water filtration system that will effectively remove it from the water.
-There are methods to oxidize the Arsenic III and convert it to Arsenic V for ease of removal.
+There are methods to oxidize the AS III and convert it to AS V for ease of removal.

 Approximately 20 percent of private wells in Massachusetts produce water that exhibit unhealthy levels of naturally occurring arsenic in water.
 Even more wells have elevated concentrations of radon in water for which treatment is recommended.
 Wells that have not been properly maintained may produce water contaminated with bacteria and other contaminants.
 Testing well water and inspecting your well is the best way to make sure that your water is clean and safe to drink, but well owners often don’t have the right kinds of tests done or do not use accredited laboratories.